Reception Baseline Assessment (RBA)- Autumn 2021

 During the summer term children in Year 1 usually take part in the Phonic Screening Check.
 The Year 1 phonic screening check is not a formal test, but a way for teachers to ensure that children are making sufficient progress with their phonics skills to read words and that they are on track to become fluent readers who can enjoy reading for pleasure and for learning.

 Any children who do not get a score above a threshold mark (32 out of 40 in previous years) are required to attempt the check again in the summer term of Year 2.

 End of Key Stage 1 Assessment (SATs)

-During May the children in Year 2 complete specific tasks and tests in reading, mathematics, grammar, punctuation and spelling as part of the end of Key Stage One assessment process-commonly called SATs.
-These activities take place informally within classrooms as part of the usual class activities and the children are usually unaware when they have completed them.
+During May the children in Year 2 usually complete specific tasks and tests in reading, mathematics, grammar, punctuation and spelling as part of the end of Key Stage One assessment process-commonly called SATs.
+The test activities take place informally within classrooms as part of the usual class activities and the children are often unaware when they have completed them.
 Staff do not tell the children that they are completing tests and we ask parents and carers to do the same to prevent children becoming anxious.